DavidsonGroup/longhaul/README.md

 ```

 ##### Create Phasing Dictionary: blessy.createPhasingDictionary(mapping_df, transcript_annotation)
-This function summarizes the hierarchical relationship between Gene, DoCo and transcript for transcripts with and without matched domains, using given annotations.
+This function summarizes the hierarchical relationship between Gene, DoCo and transcript for transcripts with and without matched domains, in the chosen annotation.
+The function requires the data frame consisting mapped transcripts, and the initial transcript annotation for handling unmapped transcripts.
 The output of the function is a data frame with 'Gene', 'DoCo' and 'Transcript' columns, which will be used to aggregate transcripts belonging to the same DoCo in a given RNA-Seq transcript count.

 ```R
 # Example domain mapping data frame containing a 'DoCo' column